-Today’s Best Educational Apps for Kids list is Natual and Animal Science Apps for Kindergarden and Early Elementary School Kids (age 6 to 10).
+Today’s Best Educational Apps for Kids list is Best Natural and Animal Science Apps for Elementary School Kids (age 6 to 10).
 There is another list of science apps for this age group but on other subjects, such as astronomy, physics, or chemistry.
-For this other science list, you can visit an earlier post HERE.
+For this other science app list, you can visit Best Science Apps for Elementary Kids.
 Please add your favorite nature and animal science apps in the comment area.
 I will update the list periodically.

 I really like the series of Smithsonian book apps.
 There are 9 apps in the series now, with more to come.
 Some great titles in the series: